sriemer/fix-opensuse-leap-15-upgrade-encrypted-dud/README.md

 ## Problem Description

-If you want to upgrade from Leap 42.3 to Leap 15 with encrypted partitions, then you run into the following bug:<br/>
+If you boot the Leap 15 installation media and want to upgrade from Leap 42.3 to Leap 15 with encrypted partitions, then you likely run into the following bug:<br/>
 https://bugzilla.suse.com/show_bug.cgi?id=1094963

 It throws an exception right when selecting the distro to be upgraded: